 The BJCP began in the United States however it now has a presence in over a dozen countries, including our own Australia, where it trains and certifies beer judges.
 This is the perfect app for settling almost all arguments between beer aficionados, and getting back to the reason you are there -to drink beer!

 Available on: IOS (Android and Windows apps currently under development)

 We know, we know, it’s the most expensive app on the list -by a long shot- but let us explain.
-If you are a home brewer, which we expect many of you are, then this is the app that will pull you from dusty books, endless internet searches and forum scouring, and place everything at your finger tips.
+If you are a home brewer, which we expect many of you are, then this is the app that will pull you from dusty books, endless internet searches and forum scouring, and into the real 21st Century.

 iBrewMaster 2 (an upgraded version of the original) helps you manage the complete home brewing process, coming with 600+ recipes and a feature allowing you to add and adjust your own.
 It allows you to track your brew's progress (with inclusive timers for multiple batches) as well as estimating a variety of things like alcohol content, IBU, colour, original and final gravities and calories.
 It also has a variety of calculators and ingredients available.
 If you brew at home this will combine many of your scheduling and organising tools and make many of them redundant.

 After sifting through many apps that are substandard for beer lovers such as ourselves -and yourselves- we bring you these five in the hope that they may better your beer experience and knowledge, whether it be at home or down the local with a few mates.
 If you have any personal favourites or know some useful ones we’ve missed that’ll benefit our beer community then put it in the comments section below.
 All feedback is welcomed!